Want the perfect workout program?Take Quiz

 This is one of the most challenging areas for many people to build muscle, and that’s why it’s so impressive to see someone with big traps.
 For most people who are lagging with muscle growth in that area or want to focus on growing them, the shrug is worth doing!

 Besides being a perfect mirror muscle, the shrug and building the traps are one of the best things you can do to help with your posture and even help improve neck and shoulder pain1.
+In fact, shrugs are one of my favorite neck exercises for mass and pain relief!

 As you have already gathered, the main muscle worked in the shrug is the upper trapezius.
 These are the trapezoid-shaped muscles that sit on each side of your neck.